 There is a 98% chance that you will be able to return to work after a knee replacement.
 It will likely take 9 weeks for you to return to work, however the exact timeline depends on your occupation, age and personal motivations.
 As always, consult your healthcare provider before making any final decisions.

 Have you recently had a knee replacements?
 In need of an effective guide to your recovery?
-Try the Curovate app, an evidence-based app that will provide you with a physical therapy plan, guided video exercises, and the ability to measure your knee range of motion all with the app!
+Try the Curovate physical therapy app, an evidence-based app that will provide you with virtual physical therapy sessions, physical therapy plans, guided video exercises, and the ability to measure your knee range of motion all with the app!
 Download Curovate today by clicking the links below!

 1. Lombardi AV, Nunley RM, Berend KR, et al. Do Patients Return to Work After Total Knee Arthroplasty?
 Clin Orthop Relat Res.
 2014;472(1):138-146. doi:10.1007/s11999-013-3099-z

 2. Styron JF, Barsoum WK, Smyth KA, Singer ME.
 Preoperative Predictors of Returning to Work Following Primary Total Knee Arthroplasty.
 JBJS.
 2011;93(1):2-10. doi:10.2106/JBJS.I.01317

 3. Bohm ER.
 The Effect of Total Hip Arthroplasty on Employment.
 The Journal of Arthroplasty.
 2010;25(1):15-18. doi:10.1016/j.arth.2008.11.011